HomePhoto & VideoVSCO

 Good alternatives if VSCO is not the fit

-If the subscription model or the lack of advanced editing puts you off, there are strong options for the same iPad.
+If the subscription model or the lack of layers puts you off, there are strong options for the same iPad.
 For deeper, professional grade control with masking and selective edits, a full raw editor is the natural step up, and you can browse plenty of those in our best photo and video apps for iPad roundup.
-For graphics, text overlays and ready made templates rather than photo grading, our guide to creating social media content with Canva covers a much more design led approach.
+For graphics, text overlays and ready made templates rather than photo grading, our guide to creating social media content with Canva covers a more design led approach.

 And if your visual stories are really about motion, stills only ever take you so far.
 Our walkthrough on editing videos in iMovie on iPad is the companion piece we point friends to when they want to move beyond photos.
 You can also explore the wider photo and video category for more picks in the same spirit.
+VSCO does have its own video trimming and grading now, but for longer cuts a dedicated editor still serves you better.

 FAQ